-I first became interested in visiting Slovenia last year when I stumbled upon a photo of Lake Bled, and immediately fell in love.
-Wanting to see it for myself, I did some research on the country and discovered that there was a whole lot more to see than just this fairytale lake.
-So when planning my latest European adventure I made sure that Slovenia was a part of my itinerary.
+I first became interested in visiting Slovenia when I stumbled upon a photo of Lake Bled.
+It was basically love for first sight and I knew this was somewhere I needed to see for myself.
+I did some research on the country and discovered that there was a whole lot more to see than just this fairytale lake so I planned for 3 days in Slovenia.
 I expected to be amazed by Lake Bled; what I didn’t expect was that Slovenia itself would become one of my favourite countries, and top recommendations to travellers.

 Another fantastic option is the Go Opti shuttle services.
 This shuttle company offers transfer services to/from Ljubljana from a variety of nearby European cities.
 I used them to get to Venice after my stay in Slovenia, and although I was a little worried that I had to book and pay in advance without knowing the time I was leaving until the day before departure, I was very pleased with their service and would highly recommend them.

 For those coming from further away, Ljubljana, also has a small airport that is frequented by a few European airlines including Easyjet and Wizzair.
 Use Skyscanner to find the cheapest flights.

 Where to Base Yourself in Slovenia for 3 Days